Janice Koh: Politics

 In 2012, Koh was selected to be one of nine new Nominated Member of Parliament (NMPs) in Singapore.
 She was nominated by the Arts community and was chosen from 47 eligible candidates.
 Koh is known for her support of the Singaporean arts scene, and her desire for transparency in regards to the MDA's censorship rulings.

+Personal life

+Koh is married to Lionel Yeo and they have two sons.

+In late July 2022, Koh was diagnosed with tongue cancer and received treatment for it.